Dayton Children’s Hospital

 Integrated or affiliated graduate medical education programs are conducted in the following areas:

 A 2010 study published in the Annals of Internal Medicine ranks the Wright State University Boonshoft School of Medicine fourth in the nation for its social mission.
 The study, entitled “The Social Mission of Medical Education: Ranking the Schools,” measured the percentage of graduates who practice primary care, work in health professional shortage areas and are underrepresented minorities, and combined the data into a composite social mission score.

 The school's research programs are distinguished by interdisciplinary teamwork and community collaboration and include nationally recognized centers of excellence in genomics, toxicology, neuroscience, substance abuse and treatment, and human growth and development.
 The Fels Longitudinal Study, which began in 1929 and became affiliated with the school in 1977, is the world's largest and longest continuously running study of human growth and development.
 The NIH has called the study "a national treasure."
 Data gathered have been used to formulate national and international health policies and to develop pediatric growth charts used throughout the world.

 Wright State University

-Named for Dayton's aviation pioneers, Orville and Wilbur Wright, the university serves nearly 20,000 students with programs leading to more than 100 undergraduate and nearly 50 Ph.D., graduate and professional degrees offered through six colleges and three schools.
+Named for Dayton's aviation pioneers, Orville and Wilbur Wright, the university serves nearly 18,000 students and offers more than 190 undergraduate, graduate, doctoral, and professional degree programs through eight colleges and three schools.